A Nursing Strike: How to Make it Through

 He was back.
 He eagerly latched on to the other side after a couple of minutes.
 My fear and sadness had diminished.
 This nursing session felt right.
 We were in-tune with each other.
 He nursed for at least 15 minutes that morning, going back and forth between each breast.
 It’s as if we both sat there and had the same thought of “Oh, how I have missed this.”

 Eight days was a long time to not nurse.
-I reached out to my lactation consultant during this time, and she provided me with great encouragement which I want to share with you.
-If you find yourself in the middle of a nursing strike remember:
+I reached out to my lactation consultant, Summer with Done Naturally during this time, and she provided me with great encouragement which I want to share with you.
+If you find yourself in the middle of a nursing strike remember these tips below

 - Continue to offer the breast as often as you can.